dddrrreee/cs140e-23win/labs/1-compile/volatile/README.md

      The compiler does not realize that that there is an external device that can spontaneously change the value without any visible prodding.

-     A cliched example of how this breaks:
+     A cliched example of how this breaks, consider some typical code that waits until a status field says a hardware FIFO is not full:

             #define MAILBOX_FULL   (1<<31)